Open app - operation¶

 The behavior of Open app varies across platforms:

-On HbbTV / Freeview Play, Android TV, Xbox One, LG webOS and Websites the application is opened automatically.
-Additionally for Android TV, Xbox One and LG webOS Suitest checks the version of the app currently installed on device and installs correct version as necessary.
+On Android TV, Apple TV (tvOS), HbbTV / Freeview Play, LG webOS, PlayStation 4, Roku, Websites and Xbox One the application is opened automatically.
+Additionally for Android TV, LG webOS, PlayStation 4, Roku and Xbox One Suitest checks the version of the app currently installed on device and installs correct version as necessary.

 Sometimes installing an app may take longer time, especially if the package size is bigger.
 So just be patient ...